ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/README.md

 It provides additional hooks for the beginning of initialization, when initialization is done, and when the game shuts down.

+## Installation

+1. Go to the [latest release](https://github.com/ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/releases/latest) and get the `MonkeyLoader-vX.X.X+Resonite-vX.X.X+RML-vX.X.X.zip` file from the Assets section

+2. Extract it into the Resonite install folder

+3. If you have previously used another mod loader, remove any relevant `-LoadAssembly "..."` launch arguments from Resonite via Steam

 ## Feature Overview